 Shoehorn: ABOUT Shoehorn

-Shoehorn is an original performance artist who creates music with his feet and dances with his horn.
-Michael Shoehorn Conley has combined organic body rhythms and sophisticated jazz forms and concepts into an entertaining spectacle.
-While specializing in sax and tap dance, he is a multi-instrumentalist, arranger and composer, utilizing a variety of wind and percussion instruments, original poetry and songs and an ear for music from around the world.
+MC Shoehorn is a performance artist who creates music with his feet and dances with his horn.
+Michael "Shoehorn" Conley combines body rhythms and sophisticated jazz forms and concepts into an entertaining spectacle.
+While specializing in sax and tap dance, he is a multi-instrumentalist, arranger and composer, utilizing a variety of wind and percussion instruments, classic and original songs, and an ear for music from around the world.

 Shoehorn's Hatband - Shoehorn in a quartet with piano, bass, drums